revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/08-EventEmitters.md

 ![image](https://user-images.githubusercontent.com/103101208/185594174-ec042de2-81dd-425b-bc8e-8c26ae214f1b.png)

-- Consider we have `AppComponent` as Parent.
-Let’s create a child component using the `ng g c child` command.
-We’ll pass the data from `AppComponent` to `ChildComponent` and vice versa.
+- Consider we have `AppComponent` as Parent.Let’s create a child component using the `ng g c child` command.We’ll pass the data from `AppComponent` to `ChildComponent` and vice versa.
 - In `child.component.ts`, we create a change property and decorate it with the `@Output()` and bound a new instance of `EventEmitter` to it.
 - Also, we have a method - `increment()` which updates the value of the count property based on the event (clicking on the increment count button) and emits the event changes to its parent component (`AppComponent`).
 - Here, the change property calls the `emit()` method that emits the count value which can be received by event object `$event`.